stephanielamm/living-large-on-an-intern-salary-api/blog/readme.md

 ------
 1. Clone this repository.

-2. Download Composer
+2. Download Composer.

-3. Download and Launch MAMP
+3. Download and Launch MAMP.

 4. In MAMP, go to 'Preferences'>'Web Server' and set the document root to the 'Public' folder within the downloaded repository.